servicetitan/Stl.Fusion/docs/tutorial/Intro.md

 }
 ```

-And this is how similar loop looks for a real-time app:
+And this is how a similar loop looks for a real-time app:
 ```cs
 while (true) {
     var localStateChangedTask = localState.ChangedAsync();